 Maybe in the heat of the moment you have said mean or disrespectful things.
 Have you taken responsibility for them and sincerely apologized?

 Have you ever considered divorce and then taken specific actions to save your marriage?
 What did you do?
 How have you dealt with difficulties in your marriage?
+What do you think are the keys to a happy marriage after 60?
 We invite you to share in the comments.